hphelion/documentation/cloudos/manage.administration-dashboard.topology-designs.md

 **Concepts:**

 When you create a topology design, the properties you set for the nodes become the default configuration for the design.
-Within HP Cloud OS, this original configuration displays as the Default Profile in the Provisioning > Deployment Profiles area.
+Within HP Helion Cloud OS, this original configuration displays as the Default Profile in the Provisioning > Deployment Profiles area.
 Profiles provide a way to override the default configuration by allowing you to set different values for node properties such as flavors, machine images, or keypairs.
 Profiles create an association to a binding document.
 Profiles are optional and are not required in order to publish a design.
 For more information, see [How to Publish or Unpublish a Topology Design](#how-to-publish-or-unpublish-a-topology-design).